anushka-upadhyaya/Breast-Cancer-Awareness-And-Detection-App/README.md

 Dealing, Cleaning and Preprocessing of Data Collected.

 ## What's next for Breast Cancer Awareness and Detection?
 We are ready with our model.
 In the long run, we need to make an automated image processor for the extraction of features and implementing them on the web.
+Taking this a step further we will be Implementing this for Men Too.

+### Pink for Women , Blue for Men.
+Yes !!
+Men get it too.

 ## Team
 <i>Amit Patel</i> and <i>Anushka Upadhyaya</i>